Tuna Noodle Casserole

 Instructions

-- 3While the onion is cooking, slice the mushrooms.
-Add them to the skillet with the onion and ¼ tsp each of salt and pepper.
-Continue sautéing over medium heat until the mushrooms have softened, for about 5 minutes.
-Remove the mushrooms and onions from the skillet and set aside.
+- 2Slice the mushrooms and add them to the skillet with ¼ tsp each salt and pepper.
+Sauté over medium heat for about 5 minutes until the mushrooms soften.
+Remove the mushroom-onion mixture and set aside.

 Nutrition — Per Serving